Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 \textbf{Inter-IR Relations}.
 In variable propagation graph, we maintain inter-IR data flow relations, including the Def-Use relation for variable propagation and the internal call and external call relations for function calls.
-Among them, the Def-Use relation reveals the pattern between the definition of a variable and its use, while the function call links the data flow between the two functions, and they are important features for representing the semantics of a variable.
-We connect the contexts of definition and use through directed edges.
-In order to distinguish between different patterns of function calls, we use different nodes to relay the data flow and identify the function calls that occur.
+The Def-Use relation reveals the pattern between the definition of a variable and its use, {which is reflected in the reuse of the lvar of the preceding IR in the rexpr of the succeeding IR.
+We merge the subgraphs of adjacent IRs using the reused variables, thus completing the data flow connection between adjacent IRs, which then allows us to merge them to obtain the Variable Semantic Graph for a single function.} The function call relation links the data flow between the two functions, {which is a special data flow relation with important features for representing the semantics of a variable.
+We use a CALL node to connect the caller and callee functions, forming the final inter-procedural Variable Semantic Graph.}

 In particular, for external calls, we only keep the call window since the callee function is not available.
 If the called function is a POSIX API, we set the parameter type corresponding to the API to a solid type node and connect it to the original graph via a directed edge, as shown in Figure \ref{fig:variablesemanticgraph}.
 This design can provide crucial information for recovering the type of a variable in this case.